 If you receive any holiday or end of year bonuses or if you receive a large tax refund, it may be incredibly tempting to splurge a little bit on extras but don’t.
 Restrain yourself just for now so you can get that house.
 Since you have a well thought-out budget you don’t need that money to get by so it will go to the best use in your savings account.

-Try to save money in big chunks rather than just small ones.
 Sure, it can be good to cut down on small, daily expenses but you will gain the most from cutting down on larger expenses like a big holiday vacation or a brand-new car.
+But the bigger the chunk, the more you save.
+It’s obvious!

 If you don’t have kids, consider moving from a two-bedroom to a one-bedroom apartment before buying your new home.
 You can save 20-30% on rent and put all that extra cash into your savings fund.
 Living small for a while would be worth it if you paid a large down payment.

 For the time-being, save a little less for your retirement fund.
-If you have a matching contribution plan, then continue to contribute what can be matched but put any extra on hold right now so you can contribute more to your house fund.
+If you have a matching contribution plan?
+Continue to contribute what can be matched but put any extra on hold right now!
+Why?
+So you can contribute more to your house fund.
 Don’t forget that buying a home is an investment as well since it is an asset.
 You are still saving for your retirement but in a different way.

 Don’t be too hard on yourself during the process.
 You need to treat yourself occasionally otherwise you will go crazy and end up in a spending frenzy.
 If you stop eating out, cook a really fancy dinner with more expensive ingredients once in awhile instead.
 If you don’t go to the movies anymore then subscribe to Netflix, Hulu, or Amazon Prime instead.
 Saving long-term is always much easier to accomplish if you are not being overly-strict.